 There is also evidence that mycotoxins are carcinogenic, which can lead to the growth of cancers.

 There's no complete cure for allergic rhinitis caused by a mould allergy, however there are a number of medications can ease your symptoms.
 For example;

 If you are experiencing symptoms due to toxic black mould, the only way to treat it is by removing either the mould or yourself from the environment.
 Over time, your symptoms should begin to disappear, however, some damage can be permanent, which is why it is important to monitor mould in your home especially on the walls and ceilings.
 Then if you notice any changes, treat the mould as soon as you notice it.

 There is no one cure for mould due to the variety and level of severity the mould is and some require professional removal.
 For example if you have a problem with toxic mould, then you need to seek professional treatment in order to ensure that your home is a safe environment for you and your family.
 If you find a colony of toxic mould, it is very important that you do not disturb it.
 Touching or moving the mould can cause an enormous amount of harmful spores to be released in the air, to the detriment of you and the people you share your home with.

 For other, more common strains of mould, there is a wide variety of mould treatments available that clean the mould, which are easy to use on your own.

-A simple solution for removing non-toxic mould from your home is to clean it using a bleach solution.
-Mix 1 part chlorine bleach with 3 parts water and use a stiff bristled brush to scrub the mould from the surfaces of your home.
-When the mould has been eradicated, it is important to rinse the surfaces and dry them thoroughly, in order to prevent the mould from returning.
+A simple solution for removing non-toxic mould from your home is to clean it using a non-toxic, mould cleaning solution.
+When the mould has been eradicated, it is important to dry the surface thoroughly, in order to prevent the mould from returning.